Canon XC10 vs Panasonic LX100

 The Canon XC10 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in April 2015 and September 2014.
 Both the XC10 and the LX100 are fixed lens compact cameras that are based on an one-inch (XC10) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Panasonic provides 12.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12 megapixels, whereas the Panasonic provides 12.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon XC10 vs Panasonic LX100

 The physical size and weight of the Canon XC10 and the Panasonic LX100 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XC10 – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the XC10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is considerably smaller (40 percent) than the Canon XC10.
 Moreover, the LX100 is substantially lighter (62 percent) than the XC10.
 In this context, it is worth noting that neither the XC10 nor the LX100 are weather-sealed.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The LX100 was launched at a markedly lower price (by 64 percent) than the XC10, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon XC10 vs Panasonic LX100